venari/timelapse/README.md

 > [!important]
 > In November 2023, I posted an update regards the performance of the PiJuice, even when using PiSupply's own batteries.
 >
 > However, in the last month (November 2024) I've deployed one further camera that is not using a third party modem board [Waveshare SIM7600-H 4G HAT](https://www.waveshare.com/wiki/SIM7600X_4G_%26_LTE_Cat-1_HAT), but instead has reverted back to a USB thumb modem.
-Since swapping to this modem, the PiJuice board has behave perfectly with no missed wakeups or random restarts.
+Since swapping to this modem, the PiJuice board has behaved perfectly with no missed wakeups or random restarts.
 >
 > In addition the ability to purchase PiSupply's PiJuice batteries seems to have returned (even if stock has not).
 >